mirzaianov/interview-questions/README.md

+# Interview Questions

 Hi!

-In this repo I store the Frontend related questions that I come across on the internet.
+In this repo I store Frontend related questions that I come across on the internet.